Sleeps 4 | 160sq/ft | Pup-Friendly

 - This cabin is on public conservation land.
 While the cabin is in a remote location, you may hear or encounter other hikers/visitors on the trails and lake.

 - This cabin is in an isolated back-country environment.
+Only cars with high clearance 4WD can access this cabin in the summer and fall months.
 Guests are responsible for their own safety and are expected to have basic wilderness skills along with a general sense of comfort being alone in nature.

 What makes this location awesome?